Why Hyper-V Virtual Machines are Pulled into a Saved State when a Backup is Started

 Background Knowledge

 The decision to pull Hyper-V virtual machines offline into a Saved State is done solely within Hyper-V Management Services.
-Backup software utilities have no way to force a live backup when Hyper-V determines it can't and shouldn't be done.
+Backup utilities have no way to force a live backup when Hyper-V determines it can't and shouldn't be done.

 There are many factors that are considered by Hyper-V when it decides whether to take a VM offline or not: